 Q: How and when can ESL students pay for their ESL fees?

-A: ESL students can pay for their fees by credit card (no visa cards accepted), check and/or cash to the WPI Business Office in Boynton Hall.
+A: ESL students can pay for their fees by credit card (visa cards accepted for online payments only), check and/or cash to the WPI Business Office in Boynton Hall.
 ESL students may pay their fees before or upon arriving at WPI.
 If ESL students transmit their fees along with fees for their regular WPI courses, then the fees for the ESL program should be specifically designated.
 This is especially important if students transmit their ESL fees and those for their regular classes at the same time.

 Q: Will there be any days off during the ESL Summer Institute 2013?

 A: Yes, there will be no classes on the 4th of July and the day after and no classes on the weekends.

 Q: How can I transfer money to WPI to pay my ESL fees?